-The existing sandy lean clay and clayey sand subgrade soils, prepared and maintained as recommended in the Subgrade Preparation Section of this report should have a laboratory soaked California Bearing Ratio (CBR) values in the order of ten (10) or Modulus of Subgrade Reaction (ks) in the order of 125 to 150 PCI.
+The existing sandy lean clay and clayey sand subgrade soils, prepared and maintained as recommended in the Subgrade Preparation Section of this report should have a laboratory soaked

-Rigid Pavement - AAI recommends rigid pavement be considered for all heavy duty pavement applications.
+California Bearing Ratio (CBR) values in the order of ten (10) or Modulus of Subgrade Reaction applications.
 However we understand the need to make cost effective decisions for the facility.
 At a minimum turnout aprons, trash collection areas, and any parking aprons adjacent to the truck docks be constructed of rigid pavement.